Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

     Use [Azure Built-In Roles table](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles) to map the permission name to it's Resource ID.
 Resource ID will be used when defining the role assignments.

-5. Click on the **Duplicate initiatve** button.
+4. Click on the **Duplicate initiatve** button.
 We will not be duplicating the policy set definition, but use this step to identify the parameter names that will need to be populated during policy assignment.

     *Collect the following information from the **Initiative parameters** tab:*

     * **Parameters** (i.e. `logAnalytics`, `logAnalyticsWorkspaceId`, `listOfResourceTypesToAuditDiagnosticSettings`).
 You may see zero, one or many parameters listed.
 It is possible that a policy set doesn't have any parameters.

-**Step 2:** Once the required information is gathered, you are ready to create a Bicep template with the policy assignment.
+#### **Step 2: Create Bicep template & parameters JSON file**

 1. Navigate to `policy/builtin/assignments` folder and create two files.
 Replace `POLICY_ASSIGNMENT` with the name of your assignment such as `pbmm`.